Adam Walker (British politician): Political career

 In 2010, Walker represented the BNP as part of a delegation led by French National Front leader Jean-Marie Le Pen to Yasukuni Shrine in Chiyoda, Tokyo.
 The Shinto shrine commemorates Japanese war dead and is revered by the far right in Japan.
 Visits to this shrine have traditionally been a sensitive point in international politics between Japan, Korea, and China.

 Before becoming party chairman, Walker had been the BNP's deputy chairman.
 He described Britain in a November 2013 speech as a "multicultural shithole".
 He further said that Britons were facing "ethnic cleansing."
 He worked for the party with its two MEPs, Griffin and Andrew Brons, as well as serving as President of Solidarity – The Union for British Workers, a trade union established by the BNP.

-During the 2010 general election Walker campaigned alongside Griffin wearing army uniform, which attracted widespread criticism.
-In a subsequent interview with Jeremy Paxman on BBC's Newsnight programme, when asked if the male in army uniform had been a "real soldier", Griffin replied, "The chap who's been there in army fatigues, they're his army fatigues from the first Gulf because he served there.
-He's there in that uniform to attract attention to the fact that we're the only major party saying we shouldn't be in Afghanistan – it's a war that's got nothing to do with Britain."
-When subsequently questioned Walker himself said that he was not a current member of the British Army.
+During the 2010 general election Walker campaigned alongside Griffin wearing army uniform, which attracted widespread criticism and questions from journalists about whether Walker was a real soldier.
+When questioned, Walker said he was not a current soldier but was wearing the uniform in solidarity with British troops in Afghanistan.

 Commenting on a fire bombing of a synagogue in Germany by a Muslim, Walker said, "While out campaigning several months ago, I spoke to a Jewish man who stated that he was considering moving with his family to Israel in light of the rising anti-Jewish sentiment from Muslims.

 We don't have an Israel, I said – we lose Britain, we've lost everything!"

 After Nick Griffin stepped down as BNP leader on 19 July 2014 to become the organisation's president (he was later expelled from the party and thus the presidency in October 2014), Walker became interim leader until the leadership election in 2015.
 This was contested by Walker and Paul Hilliard, the BNP Derbyshire Sub Regional Organiser.
 The results were announced on 27 July 2015, with Walker winning with 523 votes (76.58%) against Hilliard's 145 (21.23%), with 15 spoiled ballot papers (2.19%).

 Walker sought re-election in the leadership election in June 2019, since the party constitution required a leadership election to occur at least once every four years.
 His only opponent was the BNP press officer and national spokesman David Furness.
 The results were announced by the returning officer, David O'Loughlin, on 29 July 2019 at an unnamed venue in north west London.
 Walker won 308 votes (64.71%) to Furness' 161 (33.82%) and was re-elected BNP leader.
 There were 7 spoiled ballot papers (1.47%).

-Walker is from Spennymoor, County Durham, and has two children.